-Definition of Sexually transmitted disease
+Medical Definition of Sexually transmitted disease

 Sexually transmitted disease: Any disease transmitted by sexual contact; caused by microorganisms that survive on the skin or mucus membranes of the genital area; or transmitted via semen, vaginal secretions, or blood during intercourse.
 Because the genital areas provide a moist, warm environment that is especially conducive to the proliferation of bacteria, viruses, and yeasts, a great many diseases can be transmitted this way.
-They include AIDS, chlamydia, genital herpes, genital warts, gonorrhea, syphilis, yeast infections, and some forms of hepatitis.
+They include AIDS, Chlamydia, genital herpes, genital warts, gonorrhea, syphilis, and some forms of hepatitis.
 Also known as a morbus venereus or venereal disease.

-Last Editorial Review: 4/27/2011 5:27:15 PM
+Last Editorial Review: 1/25/2017

 Sex & Relationships